- Holidays and Celebrations

 AN ADAPTATION OF A CHRISTMAS CAROL

 What is Christmas about?
-Christians accepted Christ was destined to spare the world from our wrongdoings and to bring to humanity peace, love, caring and good will to all.
-Nobody really knows the precise date of Jesus’s conception; many church pioneers had contended and accepted that the world; made in late March, in the spring, so excessively Jesus conceived on this date around the March 28th.
-As Christianity was taking a hold of the Roman period, each winter the Romans celebrated in respect the pagan God Saturn, the God of agriculture, with merrymaking beginning on the seventeenth December and ordinarily finished on or around the 25th December.
-Amid this time it was fun and a period where family and companions would exchange gifts.
-It had been after the Roman Emperor Constantine 1 who converted over to Christianity and endorsed Christianity, whereby the congregation pioneers for the Emperors subjects changed over the agnostic's festivals of God Saturn to that of Jesus' birthday and moved the day to what we now know as Christmas day.
+Christians accepted Christ being born and destined to spare the world from our wrongdoings and to bring to humanity, peace, love, caring and good will to all.
+Nobody really knows the precise date of Jesus's conception; many church pioneers had contended and accepted that the world; made in late March in the spring, so excessively Jesus conceived on this date around March 28th.
+As Christianity was taking a hold of the Roman period, each winter the Romans celebrated in respecting the pagan God Saturn, the God of agriculture with merrymaking beginning on 17th December and ordinarily finished on or around 25th December.
+During, festivities, family and companions would exchange gifts which were a fun loving.
+It had been after the Roman Emperor Constantine 1 who converted over to Christianity and endorsed Christianity, whereby the congregation pioneers for the Emperor’s subjects changed over the agnostic's festivals of God Saturn to that of Jesus's birthday and moved the day to what we now know as Christmas Day.

 St Nicholas, Father Christmas, Santa Claus